juliotrigo/juliotrigo.github.io/_posts/2023-02-26-installing-ruby-on-a-mac.md

 ---

-There are already quite a few guides and articles that explain how to install Ruby so I don't intend to create another one.
+There are already quite a few guides and articles that explain how to install Ruby, so I don't intend to write just another one.

-What I'm going to do is to document the steps I took to install Ruby on my Mac and summarise how I made it work.
+Instead, I’m going to document the steps I followed to install Ruby on my Mac, describe the approach I chose, and summarise the commands I used.
+These notes are meant to serve as my personal technical reference and to help clarify how the Ruby installation process works.

 <!--more-->